shyam-eranky/todo-project/readme.md

 [Todo app hosted on AWS EC2 using NLB](http://todo-app-nlb-2b37d8f9affa696b.elb.us-west-2.amazonaws.com/)

-Todo app hosted on AWS ALB (coming soon)
+Todo app hosted on AWS ALB (coming soon...)
 # Development environment instructions
 ## Python and Flask dependencies setup
 It is recommended to use a virtual env for installing Python3 and all its dependencies but that is not covered in this tutorial.
 Install Python3 (3.6 or higher is preferred) and pip3